ng-log/ng-log/docs/logging.md

 ## Verbose Logging

 When you are chasing difficult bugs, thorough log messages are very useful.
 However, you may want to ignore too verbose messages in usual development.
-For such verbose logging, glog provides the `VLOG` macro, which allows you to define your own numeric logging levels.
+For such verbose logging, ng-log provides the `VLOG` macro, which allows you to define your own numeric logging levels.

 The `#!bash --v` command line option controls which verbose messages are logged: